Menu

 At the start of my thyroid journey, I experienced a lot of indigestion, acid reflux/heartburn, due to low stomach acid.
 Studies have found that people with hypothyroidism (and especially Hashimoto’s) often have low stomach acid.

-However, many people going to the doctor with these complaints are given medications to lower stomach acid levels even further, such as Omeprazole, which is what I was given.
+However, many people going to the doctor with these complaints are given medications to lower stomach acid levels even further, such as Omeprazole, which is what I was given, and it did not help.

 Without good stomach acid levels, I wasn’t able to absorb vitamins properly which impacted my vitamin levels, so I instead used apple cider vinegar daily (two tablespoons in warm water – with a straw) to help and this worked miracles.
 Off the Omeprazole and instead using this, I didn’t have acid issues anymore.

-About a year after my thyroid diagnoses, I learnt that sex hormone imbalances were apparently common with thyroid patients and especially those with adrenal dysfunction.
+About a year after my thyroid diagnoses, I learned that sex hormone imbalances were apparently common with thyroid patients and especially those with adrenal dysfunction.

 After testing, I was diagnosed with low progesterone/oestrogen dominance, which created symptoms such as irregular periodsmigrainesacne, PMT and more.